fredzj/rijksoverheid-opendata/README.md

 ﻿# rijksoverheid-opendata

-This project allows you to download and view travel advice data from the Government of the Netherlands.
+This project allows you to download and view travel advice and school holiday data from the Government of the Netherlands.

 ## Prerequisites
 - A web server (e.g., Apache, Nginx)